wongnata/PlayerDogModel/README.md

 - In dog mode:
 	- held scrap can easily clip and fall through the ship and world floor, especially when crouching
 		- jumping before dropping and looking up helps prevent this!
-	- snare fleas will appear to float above you
+	- ~~snare fleas will appear to float above you~~ Fixed as of v1.0.3!
-	- if you turn into a masked enemy, you will still be a human
+	- masked enemies spawned from dog model players will still use their human model

 ## Credits
 - [Obviously **MonAmiral** for creating the original mod!
 It's awesome!](https://thunderstore.io/c/lethal-company/p/MonAmiral/PlayerDogModel/)